How Many Valence Electrons Does Tellurium Have

 • Tip: The periodic table is your best friend.
 Understand how elements are arranged based on their electronic configurations.

 • Explanation: Elements in the same group (vertical column) have the same number of valence electrons and similar chemical properties.
 Knowing the group number can quickly tell you the number of valence electrons for main group elements.
-For example, Group 1 elements have 1 valence electron, Group 2 elements have 2, Group 16 elements (like tellurium) have 6, and Group 17 elements have 7.
+To give you an idea, Group 1 elements have 1 valence electron, Group 2 elements have 2, Group 16 elements (like tellurium) have 6, and Group 17 elements have 7.
 This knowledge enables quick predictions about an element's bonding behavior.

 2. Learn Electronic Configurations: